llafuente/language-spec/spec/language/types/enumerated.md

 4. The default value will be the value of the first enumerator.

 5. Enumerators shall be "namespaced" with the `enum` name.
-Enumerators shall not leak in global/file/package scope.
+Enumerators identifiers shall not leak in global/file/package scope.

 6. `enum` and `mask` shall define the folowing properties if `compiler_rtti` is enabled.